Originally published June 3, 2018. Last updated October 21, 2019.

 White Rice – Yay Or Nay

 The debate on white rice.
 Ok, here we go.
 White rice is a grain.
 Correct.
 And grains are not Paleo.
 Correct.
 But we eat white rice?
 Yes.
 This is a personal decision for everyone, and it definitely depends on what your goals are.
 White rice is very easily digested and seems to make my stomach feel pretty good, so I tend to have some, usually about once a week or so.
 Maybe twice some weeks.
-If you are very strictly Paleo or want this Instant Pot curry chicken to be Whole30 compliant, stick with cauliflower rice!
+If you are very strictly Paleo or want this recipe to be Whole30 compliant, stick with cauliflower rice!

 Some Other Instant Pot Recipes To Try